 See your doctor before you go

-The most important advice for travellers is to see your doctor well before you go (preferably at least 8 weeks).
-Your doctor can advise you on vaccinations, medications, and lifestyle measures to take.
+The most important advice for travellers is to see your doctor well before you go (preferably at least 8 weeks prior).
+Your doctor can advise you on vaccinations, medicines, and lifestyle measures to take.
 This will help make you trip safe, enjoyable and productive.

 - Visit Smartraveller by the Department of Foreign Affairs and Trade.
 The Department of Foreign Affairs and Trade also strongly encourages Australians to register their travel details to ensure help can be given quickly if needed or you can be contacted in an emergency.
 Visit the registration page to register your travel details now.

 - Go to myDr for more information on motion sickness.